Mediation & Alternative Dispute Resolution

-My law practice convinced me of the benefits of mediation (and other forms of ADR) over litigation, and much of my recent work has been focused in this area.
+My law practice convinced me of the benefits of mediation (and other forms of ADR) over litigation, and my current practice is heavily focused in this area.
 In addition to having participated in numerous mediations during the course of my legal career, I have completed basic and advanced training in many types of ADR.

 - Early Neutral Evaluation.
-ENE involves each side presenting its best case, with the neutral then stating his/her prediction of the outcome (or offering a range of predicted outcomes).
-This is a brief, inexpensive process by which parties can obtain an unbiased opinion about the strengths and weaknesses of their case and its likely outcome.
+This form of ADR involves each side presenting its best case, with the neutral then stating his/her prediction of the outcome (or offering a range of predicted outcomes).
+It is a brief, inexpensive process by which parties can obtain an unbiased opinion about the strengths and weaknesses of their case and its likely outcome.
 On occasion, before offering an opinion, the neutral may be asked by the parties to facilitate settlement discussions.

 - Mediation-Arbitration.
 When appropriate, I am willing to consider accepting cases on a mediation-arbitration approach (often called “med-arb”).
 In this style of ADR, where requested by the parties at the outset, I will decide any issues on which the parties are unable to reach agreement.

 - Reference.
-Not truly a form of ADR, but often a method for resolving disputes preferable to litigation in the courts.
-The “referee” (also called a “special master” in some states) is a sort of “private judge” who will actually make any decisions needed.
+On a case-by-case basis, I am willing to consider undertaking the reference of a dispute.
+Not truly a form of ADR, the “referee” (also called a “special master” in some states) is a sort of “private judge” who will actually make any decisions needed.
 The decisions of the Referee have the same legal force and effect as if the case were decided in court by a judge.

-When attorneys refer a matter to me for mediation, I typically do not require a retainer, but ask for documents in advance, send a proposed Mediation Agreement, and request a conference call with counsel prior to the actual session.
+When attorneys refer a matter to me for mediation, I typically do not require a retainer.
+I do, however, send a proposed Mediation Agreement, request documents in advance, and invite counsel to have a conference call prior to the actual session.

-When parties contact me directly, my process for private mediation work is:
+When parties contact me directly, my process for a private mediation is:

-- A call is scheduled with the other participant, again about 10-20 minutes.
+- A call is scheduled with the other participant.
 If the other participant thinks I would be acceptable as mediator, then . . .

-- I make a decision if I think I can help with the issues identified.
-If not, I will suggest other mediators I know.
-If I think I could help resolve the issues identified, then . . .
+- I decide if I think I can help with the issues identified.
+If not, I will suggest other mediators.
+If I think I can be helpful, then . . .

-- A written proposal is prepared by me and sent to both (or all) participants, preferably via email but snail-mail works too.
+- A Mediation Agreement is sent to both (or all) participants.
 Assuming the terms are acceptable, then . . .

 - Each party signs a copy and returns it to me (via email or snail mail).

-- A deposit of $250 – $500 is paid (advanced by one party or shared on some basis by the parties).
+- The requested deposit is paid (advanced by one party or shared on some basis by the parties).

 - We “negotiate” (usually via email with both participants) a date, time, and place for the initial session.
 My preference is for the parties to be available for up to three (3) hours for the initial session.
 [We may not need all that time, but if the session is productive, I do not want to see it cut short.]